 Once you have your license, you’ll need to complete some additional steps every few years to keep it active.
 Resident New Mexico adjusters are required to complete 24 hours of continuing education (CE) every two years.

 - 3 hours of Ethics

-New Mexico adjusters cannot receive CE credit for completion of the same approved course more than once in any three year period so you’ll want to track and schedule your CE courses accordingly.
+New Mexico adjusters cannot receive CE credit for completion of the same approved course more than once in a compliance cycle (2 years) so you’ll want to track and schedule your CE courses accordingly.
 Excess CE credits cannot be applied to the next compliance cycle.

 Renew your license through NIPR.

 AdjusterPro offers over 24 hours of state-approved continuing education courses for New Mexico adjusters, including the required ethics course.
 Courses can be purchased individually or as a discounted bundle.

 Additional Information for New Mexico Insurance Adjusters

 Now that you know how to become an adjuster, let’s take a detailed look at the fees and costs of getting and maintaining your license.